Our areas of expertise in Experiential Training include:

 It is this thought that forms the foundation of our work at Trebound, where we believe that experience is key to learning.
 We facilitate Outdoor Training Programmes, which help enhance a whole host of management skills among teams.

 These are sessions that are generally conducted outside of office space, revolving around games and activities that are themed on a multitude of organisational skills and abilities.
+While customising, we choose the best methodology that can be applied for inculcating a specific skill.
+For example, we choose Johari window activity training when the team needs to 'think from various perspectives' for the better utilisation of the skills.
+Such Johari window team building exercises help the groups to observe the individual skills, building trust, understanding one's own ability, working by sharing and creating an open work environment.
 These activities are then reviewed in interactive group discussions to help participants analyse their performance, understand and learn the role of each skill, and then implement the same in the work environment.

 At Trebound, our team of skilled facilitators challenge groups/teams to accomplish a goal, without teaching them the method.
 Once teams have performed the activity, their performance is analysed and discussed to help ingrain in them the importance of various skills such as communication, leadership , coordination, and resource management.

 Experiential learning occurs when a person engages in an activity, analyses his/her performance critically, learns some useful insight from the analysis, and puts the result to work through a change in behaviour.